Engineering

 Assigning a PR

-You can automate this using a tool like PullAssigner!
+You can automate this using !

 • In a round-robin fashion, assign your PR to a team member.
 This should be done without asking them.
 Everyone should be coding and reviewing at all times.